geawiz/geoviz/2_PMTiles-map/README.md

-# Use PMTiles for serverless rendering of Vector Data on a Map.
+# Use PMTiles for Serverless Rendering of Vector Data on a Map.
 This module explains how to display vector data on a map.
 We follow a serverless approach that hosts a PMTiles files on a AWS S3 storage platform and displays it in our web app that is based on MapLibre.
 PMTiles is a single-file archive format for pyramids of tiled data.
 Using HTTP Range Requests the reader can only fetch the relevant tile inside a PMTiles archive on-demand.

 ## Create PMTiles